wp-plugins/simple-scrollbar-gallery/readme.txt

 = What images appear in the carousel =
 Simple attach the images you wish to appear in the carousel to the page or post where you will place the shortcode [gallery].

-= How do I change the layout =
+= How do I change the design =
 You can use CSS to change the look and feel of the layout.
 You can also create custom images for the next and prev arrows.

-= How do I change the image and thumbnail sizes = Carousel Gallery uses the Wordpress Media settings for this (Settings -> Media).
+= How do I change the image and thumbnail sizes = Carousel Gallery uses the Wordpress Media settings for this (Settings -> Media Library).

-== Screenshots ==

-1. This shows the default look of the carousel.

-2. This shows a customized carousel.

 == Changelog ==

 * 0.1: First release June 2010
+* 0.2: Some fixes June 2010